judsonfisher/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# basic-portfolio
-This is the responsive version of my work portfolio
+This is my work portfolio